Skip to Content

 This is just one reason that I love using Dyna-Gro Grow (link to Amazon) as my fertilizer of choice for my houseplants.
 It contains magnesium, as well as ALL the macro and micronutrients that plants need to thrive.
 It is also urea-free so it won’t burn your plants.

-I use Dyna-Gro Grow for the majority of my houseplants, and you will see a wonderful difference with regular use!
+I use this fertilizer for the majority of my houseplants, and you will see a wonderful difference with regular use!

 5. FLUORIDE TOXICITY